| Romans 9:18-21 states: "Therefore hath he mercy

 used the doctrine of election to encourage Paul that his

 ministry in Corinth would result in many being saved.
+Historically, men who have believed the doctrines of

 grace have had the greatest missionary zeal.
 William Carey,